How to promote your activity

 - Keep updating your page.
 Let people know how your training or preparation is going to keep them engaged and encourage more donations.

-How to promote your event in local media
+How to promote your activity in local media

-You can also publicise your fundraising event through your local newspaper and radio station.
+You can also publicise your fundraising activity through your local newspaper and radio station.
 Our expert press team can help you to write your story to increase your chances of getting it published.

 - Local reporters are often interested in positive news stories about members of the community doing something outstanding or raising money for charity, and you’re doing both!

-- Publicising your event in local media helps drive local support and can help to increase your donations.
+- Publicising your activity in local media helps drive local support and can help to increase your donations.

 How we can help

-- Email our press team to tell them about your fundraising event.
+- Email our press team to tell them about your fundraising activity.
 Include a phone number they can call you back on.